 I’m Alex.
 Thinker, listener, watcher, warrior.
 I started working on rewiring my brain some ten years ago, after acknowledging that my behaviour, driven by my thought stream, was destroying my life.

-I turned negative self-talk into a depth of self-love I can’t even explain.
+I turned negative self-talk into self-acceptance.

 I worked judgment and blame out of my narrative as hard as working a ball bearing out of an IV tube.

 I learned how to shift my perspective…because perspective is everything.